I Have Been Admitted

 All students must meet specific immunization requirements.
 Please visit the Student Health Services website for the latest information regarding immunization requirements.

-Your personal registration information will be available through your SDSU WebPortal account.
-Under My Registration you will find your personal registration date and time, fee payment information, and registration holds.
+Your registration information will be available through your SDSU WebPortal account.
+Under My Registration you will find your registration date and time, fee payment information, and registration holds.
 You will not be allowed to register for classes until you have paid your basic tuition and fees.

 The F-1 student visa requires you to enroll as a full-time student each semester.
 International graduate students must take a minimum of 9 units per semester to meet the immigration requirements of the F-1 visa.
 Courses in Extended Studies or Open University do not count toward full-time status.